unixneo/discourse-adplugin/README.md

 ### REFACTOR: WIP

+### Notes

+With version 1.2.7.4 can enter both mobile and desktop ads as house ads.
+Ads with 'mobile' in the name will be array filtered into the mobile ad array and those without will be filtered into the desktop ad array.
+This creates a small bug in the randomizer for the array index which needs to be fixed.

 ### Version

+- Version 1.2.7.4.0 19 May 2020, Added initial code for mobile ads
 - Version 1.2.7.3 19 May 2020, Add "show to admins only" setting for live site testing
 - Version 1.2.7.2 19 May 2020, Test and finish stripping non-house ads, set up dev scss for testing
 - Version 1.2.7.1 19 May 2020, Strip non-house ad code, strip non-english locales